imagej/imagej.github.io/_pages/cookbook/particle-analysis.md

 ### Analyze Particles

 To analyze the particles in a segmented image, use the menu command {% include bc path='Analyze | Analyze particles...'%}.
-This will provide you with information about each particle in the image.{% include thumbnail src='/media/Analyze particles screenshot.png' title='\|right'%}.
+This will provide you with information about each particle in the image.{% include thumbnail src='/media/analyze-particles-screenshot.png' title='\|right'%}.

 Set the minimum size and maximum pixel area size to exclude anything that is not an object of interest in the image.
 Roundness values between 0.0 and 1.0 can also be selected to help exclude unwanted objects.
 Select the *Show: Outlines* option to display an image of the detected objects.
 The *Show* drop-down menu also allows the user to show Nothing, Bare Outlines, Ellipses, Masks, Count Masks, Overlay Outlines, and Overlay Masks.
 The user can choose whether to *Display results*, *Clear Results*, *Summarize*, *Add to Manager*, *Exclude on edges*, *Include holes*, *Record starts*, and/or *In situ Show*.